Heather Oakes: Biography

-During her career, Oakes won four AAAs National titles and five UK National titles.
+During her career, Oakes won four WAAAs National titles and five UK National titles.
 As of 2022, her legal 100 m best (11.20) ranks her 18th on the UK all-time list, her 200 m best (22.92) ranks her 30th, while her 60 m best (7.21) ranks her 12th.

 While Oakes competed at the highest level for her country, she also held down a full-time job.
 This is in contrast to today's athletes, who through lottery funding and sponsorship are able to train and compete without distraction.
 She is married to fellow Olympic bronze medallist Gary Oakes.